-Greater short-tailed bats are thought to be extinct, while long-tailed bats and short-tailed bats are classed as threatened.
+The long-tailed bat and short-tailed bat are classed as 'critical/vulnerable'.
 They are in danger of extinction in the medium term if nothing is done to reverse their population declines.
-Therefore, these species are a high priority for conservation.
+These species are a high priority for conservation.

-In proverb, the Maori refer to bats as pekapeka and associate them with the mythical, night-flying bird, hokioi, which foretells death or disaster.
+Maori folklore refer to bats as pekapeka and associate them with the mythical, night-flying bird, hokioi, which foretells death or disaster.

 Long-tailed bat are widely distributed throughout the mainland and on several offshore islands.

 The endangered lesser short-tailed bat is an ancient species unique to New Zealand and is found only in a few locations.

 Long- and short-tailed bats are at risk from a predator plague caused by high levels of seed production ('beech mast') in 2014.
 Battle for our Birds protects bats and other native species from predators.

 CITES endangered species